Bron-dev/test-task-paraphrasing/README.md

 # 2. Install dependencies
 npm install

-# 3. Create your local env file
+# 3. Create your local env file in a root of a project
-cp .env
+.env

 # 4. Fill it in
 NEXT_PUBLIC_GEMINI_KEY={you know where to find it, right?;)}
 NEXT_PUBLIC_OPENAI_KEY={you know where to find it, right?;)}

 # 5. npm run dev , go to http://localhost:3000 and enjoy

+(
+ Psss,
+ it`s already deployed over here https://test-paraphraser-ai.netlify.app/
+ just don`t tell anyone, let it be a secret
+)

 MIT © 2025 — made with ❤️ and TypeScript.